-5. Plaintiff, EMIDY resides in Collierville, Tennessee and is an adult resident citizen of the State of Tennessee.
-Plaintiff, EMIDY brings this action individually and on behalf of the Class set forth below (hereafter collectively "Plaintiff"), who were and are directly and proximately harmed by Defendants' unlawful conduct as alleged in this Complaint.
-Such harm includes exposure to significant toxic substances; nicotine addiction; and economic harm.

-6. Defendant JUUL is a Delaware corporation, having its principal place of business in San Francisco, California.
-JUUL manufacturers, designs, sells, markets, promotes and distributes JUUL e-cigarettes.

-7. Defendant Altria is a Virginia corporation, having its principal place of business in Richmond, Virginia.

-8. Defendant Philip Morris is a wholly-owned subsidiary of Altria.
-Philip Morris is a Virginia corporation, having its principal place of business in Richmond, Virginia.

-9. Altria and Philip Morris are sometimes referred to collectively in this Complaint as the Altria Defendants.
+- 5. Plaintiff, M.D. resides in Oxford, Mississippi and is an adult resident citizen of the State of Mississippi.
+Plaintiff, M.D. brings this action individually and in her capacity as grandparent and legal guardian of M.E.D. a minor, (hereafter collectively "Plaintiff"), who was and is directly and proximately harmed by Defendants' unlawful conduct as alleged in this Complaint.
+Such harm includes exposure to significant toxic substances; nicotine addiction; and economic harm. - 6.
+Defendant JUUL is a Delaware corporation, having its principal place of business in San Francisco, California.
+JUUL manufacturers, designs, sells, markets, promotes and distributes JUUL e-cigarettes. - 7.
+Defendant Altria is a Virginia corporation, having its principal place of business in Richmond, Virginia. - 8.
+Defendant Philip Morris is a wholly-owned subsidiary of Altria.
+Philip Morris is a Virginia corporation, having its principal place of business in Richmond, Virginia. - 9.
+Altria and Philip Morris are sometimes referred to collectively in this Complaint as the Altria Defendants.
 Altria acquired 35% ownership in JUUL to, among other things, sell, promote, market, and distribute JUUL e-cigarettes.
-Pursuant to a services agreement, JUUL will have access to Altria Defendants' industry infrastructure.

-10. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C.
+Pursuant to a services agreement, JUUL will have access to Altria Defendants' industry infrastructure. - 10.
+This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C.